venenux/alpine-wiki/tutorials/server-alpine-webmin-320.md

 * libauthen-pam-perl : used to sync webmin users with system users, by the use of PAM.
 * libdigest-sha-perl, libdigest-md5-perl : used to calcular other SHA/MD5 checksums
 * libtime-piece-perl, libtime-hires-perl : uses to format and sync the time settings
-* libencode-detect-perl, libsocket6-perl, lynx, qrencode : enconde and decode qr
+* libencode-detect-perl, : enconde and decode qr

 ## 4 - Full automated way